mjenquine/GA-SEIR-Course/unit_4/w10d01/morning_exercise/README.md

 ```

-- refresh your browser and space ghost should have shrunk
+Refresh the index in the browser, Space Ghost should've shrunk!

-*Note:*  Everything in the `main.css` file should be compiled from `main.scss` - do not write directly into `main.css`.
+*Note:*  Everything in the `main.css` file should be compiled from `main.scss`, meaning **do not write directly into `main.css`.** Whenever you make a change and save it in your `.scss` file, sass will compile the _whole_ file into the `.css` file.
+So, any code you directly write into `main.css` would then be **overwritten** after the compilation.
+You wouldn't want that!
+So, again, when using sass, do **not** write directly into your regular css files!

 ##### Close `main.css` right now so you don't accidentally work in this file.

 ### Errors!

-Have you ever pined for errors in css?
-Sass will give you errors!
+Have you ever wished for errors in css?
+Look no further, Sass will give you errors for some things!

-Check out this one that I got!
+Check out this one that I got, for example

 ![Sass error](https://i.imgur.com/dOcRLUz.png)

 - Go ahead and mistype something in `main.scss` save it and reload your browser
 - Fix it, save it, reload it!

+> Note: Not every misspelling will throw an error, unfortunately, but it's still better than none at all!

 ### Variables

-Have you ever dreamed that you could use variables when writing css?
-Now your dreams can come true with Sass!

-This comes in really handy for choosing colors and reusing them, and for setting many properties and reusing them.
+CSS has since introduced variables as you've learned so far, but in case you hate writing the `var(--` opening every time, Sass has its own, slightly shorter variable functionality as well.

 Let's set some color variables.
 Space Ghost's color scheme is fantastic - let's be sure we can easily reuse those colors

-*In atom, in `main.scss`, starting on line 1 add:
+**In atom, in `main.scss`, starting on line 1 add:**

 ```
 $sg-grey   : gainsboro;